KonstantinBurkin/Sales_forecasting/README.md

 Dataframe contained information about the date, weather conditions, product types, stores, and their locations.
 The history of the deliveries is available for previous 7 months.

 ## Main results
+- Compared effectiveness of two popular gradient boosting models (LightGBM and CatBoost).
+    - Models demonstrated similar accuracy metrics of test dataframe.
-- Compared effectiveness CatBoost and LGBM models for weekly sales prognosis.
-LGBM was faster and showed slightly better results.
+    - However, LightGBM was significantly faster to train and tune; and slightly more accurate
 - Compared models for univariate time series.
-SARIMA outperformed LSTM in accuracy and training time.
+    - SARIMA outperformed LSTM in accuracy and training time.
+    - LSTM was significantly less accurate (probably small data size) with WAPE=8 vs WAPE=4 in case of SARIMA.